nf-core/eager/docs/output.md

   * Increased C and Ts at ends of fragments

 #### Misincorporation Plots
-The MultiQC DamageProfiler module misincorporation plots shows the percent frequency of C to T mismatches at 5' read ends and complementary G to A mismatches at the 3' ends.
+The MultiQC DamageProfiler module misincorporation plots shows the percent frequency (Y axis) of C to T mismatches at 5' read ends and complementary G to A mismatches at the 3' ends.
+The X axis represents base pairs from the end of the molecule from the given prime end, going into the middle of the molecule i.e. 1st base of molecule, 2nd base of molecule etc until the 14th base pair.
 The mismatches are when compared to the base of the reference genome at that position.
+The

 When looking at the misincorporation plots, keep in mind the following:
   * As few-base single-stranded overhangs are more likely to occur than long overhangs, we expect to see a gradual decrease in the frequency of the modifications from position 1 to the inside of the reads.